University of Southern Indiana

 Public university in Evansville, Indiana, U.S.

-The University of Southern Indiana (USI) is a public university just outside of Evansville, Indiana.
+The University of Southern Indiana (USI) is a public university just outside of Evansville, Indiana, United States.
 Founded in 1965, USI enrolls 9,750 dual credit, undergraduate, graduate and doctoral students in more than 130 areas of study.
 USI offers programs through the College of Liberal Arts, Romain College of Business, College of Nursing and Health Professions and the Pott College of Science, Engineering, and Education.

 USI is classified among "M1 – Master's Colleges and Universities: Larger programs".
 It is also classified among "community-engaged" institutions.

 Since the 2022–2023 school year, USI athletic teams participated in Division I of the NCAA as a member of the Ohio Valley Conference.
 The teams are known as the Screaming Eagles.
 Previously, USI participated in Division II as a member of the Great Lakes Valley Conference.